-Compared to traditional ecommerce, headless commerce offers a number of advantages: Scale ability, access to new technologies, faster web development, complete ownership over site architecture, marketing effectiveness and more.
-And in our ever-changing economy, being able to respond quickly to trends and shifting consumer behaviours is more important than ever.
-By decoupling the frontend presentation layer from the backend commerce engine, head less businesses will be able to more quickly react to market changes and minimize their time to market, thus giving them a competitive advantage over traditional commerce platforms.
+Compared to traditional ecommerce, headless commerce offers a number of advantages: scalability, access to new technologies, faster web development, complete ownership over site architecture, marketing effectiveness and more.
+And in our ever-changing economy, being able to respond quickly to trends and shifting consumer behaviors is more important than ever.
+By decoupling the frontend presentation layer from the backend commerce engine, headless businesses will be able to more quickly react to market changes and minimize their time to market, thus giving them a competitive advantage over traditional commerce platforms.